 GitHub achieves this by letting you configure organizations or entire enterprises as SAML consumers.
 This way, after logging in, you will only have as much access to the enterprise organizations as any other user on GitHub would have.

 Whenever you want to access repositories, you’ll need to go through the login flow of your company’s identity provider.
-This provider can not just check that your account still exists, they might also enforce device posture — making sure you’re using your account from a properly set up work laptop.
+This provider can not just check that your account still exists, they might also enforce device posture — making sure you’re using your account from a properly set up work computer.
 Whatever that might be in your organization.

 There is a similar flow to enable personal access tokens and SSH keys to be used with the protected organization.